nest/nest-simulator/doc/topology/Topology_UserManual.rst

 By default, the masks are centered about the position of the driver node, mapped into the pool layer.
-You can change the location of the mask relative to the driver node by specifying an ``'anchor'`` entry in the mask dictionary.
+You can change the location of the mask relative to the driver node by specifying an `anchor` entry in the mask dictionary.
 The anchor is a 2D vector specifying the location of the mask center relative to the driver node, as in the following examples (cf.  :numref:`fig_conn2_b`).